PixelJunk Eden

-PixelJunk Eden is a video game developed by Q-Games for the PlayStation 3 and Microsoft Windows.
-The third game in the PixelJunk series, it was released on the PlayStation Store on July 31, 2008 worldwide.
+PixelJunk Eden is a video game developed and published by Q-Games for the PlayStation 3 and Microsoft Windows.
+The third game in the PixelJunk series, it was released on the PlayStation Store on July 31, 2008 worldwide by Sony Computer Entertainment.
 A demo of the game was released on July 25, 2008.
 The game features the work of Baiyon, an independent artist from Kyoto who was invited by the studio founder Dylan Cuthbert to design the graphics and soundtrack.